dahlia25/surface_crack_detection/README.md

 ## Introduction
 This project compared the performance of the following six image classification neural networks for detecting surface cracks: VGG-16, MobileNet, ResNet50, CNN, LeNet5, and OLeNet.

+The project report generated using LaTeX can be found in the **project_report** directory.
 <br><br>

 ## Contributions